wang-chen/interestingness_ros/README.md

   * ROS Noetic is native with Python 3.

   * Until June 2020, husky_gazebo doesn't work on ROS Noetic.
-You need to comment 'robot.launch'.
+You need to comment 'robot.launch' in all launch files.

         <!-- <include file="$(find interestingness_ros)/launch/robot.launch" /> -->